Superfood Myths Busted

-According to the Macmillan Dictionary,’superfood’ is a food that’s very good for your health.
+According to the Macmillan Dictionary,’ superfood’ is a food that’s very good for your health.
 It may also help with some medical conditions.

-According to the Oxford Dictionary, a superfood can be defined as “a nutrient rich food that is especially beneficial for health or well-being.”
+According to the Oxford Dictionary, a superfood can be defined as “a nutrient-rich food that is especially beneficial for health or well-being.”

 The term “superfood” is a marketing tool that has little scientific support.
-A third definition of superfood is “a non-medical term that has been popularized in media to describe foods that have health-promoting properties, such as reducing one’s risk of developing disease or improving any aspect or physical health.”
+A third definition of a superfood is “a non-medical term that has been popularized in media to describe foods that have health-promoting properties, such as reducing one’s risk of developing a disease or improving any aspect of physical health.”
 Superfoods can also have a high level of vitamins and antioxidants which can be good for your health.

 The superfood Spinach is proud to have been tagged in 1950.
 However, Popeye, the spinach lover, deserves the credit.